SwedbankPay/developer.swedbankpay.com/payments/card/other-features.md

 {% include prices.md %}

+## 3D Secure 2.0

+When dealing with card payments, 3D Secure authentication of the cardholder is an essential topic.
+3D Secure 2.0 is an improved version of the old protocol, now allowing frictionless payments where transactions can be completed without input from the cardholder.
+Therefore, there are certain fields that should be included when implementing 3D Secure 2.0.
+These are listed below:
+*  `payment.riskIndicator`
+*  `payment.cardholder`

 ## Co-badge Card Choice for Dankort

 Due to new [EU regulations from 2016-06-09][eu-regulation] regarding cards that have